Adwick le Street: Medieval

+The name Adwick derives from the Old English addawīc meaning 'Adda's trading settlement'.

 In December 2007, archaeologists from ARCUS were called in after site workers preparing for the construction of the brand new North Ridge Community School unearthed human remains.
 The new School, for special needs children, was to be built adjacent to North Doncaster Technology College (now Outwood Academy Adwick).

 40 graves were discovered; 37 containing skeletal remains dating between 660 AD and 880 AD, the Middle Saxon period.
 There was some erosion and disturbance on the site.
 A small number of grave goods were found but in the future, any artefacts will be archived in Doncaster Museum.